Curragh Regeneration Project

 Project Information:

-Curragh Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 75km northwest of Bourke in New South Wales.
+The Curragh Regeneration Project is a Human-Induced Regeneration (HIR) project located at Curragh Station, near the locality of Fords Bridge, approximately 70km north-west of Bourke in New South Wales.
 Registered in July 2015, the project covers a substantial area of 20,587 hectares.
-The project is situated within the Bourke Shire Council area, a region distinctively known for its remote pastoral stations and "Mulga country" landscapes.
+The property is situated within the Bourke Shire Council area, a region historically dominated by rangeland grazing of sheep, cattle, and goats.

 Recommended Reading